Dianthera americana: Leaves

 The leaves are simple, ranging 8 to 16 cm (3 to 6in) long and 8 to 25 (1/3 to 1in) wide.
 They are opposite, sessile, and produced on both stolons and erect stems, except in water deeper than about 60 cm (2 ft).
 They are lanceolate to linear, and are compared to the leaves of willows.
 The blades are entire or slightly crenulate, glabrous, and have a leathery or rubbery texture.
-They have two layers of palisade cells, six to ten laters of spongy chlorenchyma, and a lens-shaped vascular bundle that is embedded in the parenchyma at the midvein.
+They have two layers of palisade cells, six to ten layers of spongy chlorenchyma, and a lens-shaped vascular bundle that is embedded in the parenchyma at the midvein.
 Although D. americana is in aquatic conditions, the leaves lack the expected hydrophytic attributes.